Getting Into Consulting With a Low GPA (2026)

 If you are still a student, invest in raising your GPA immediately.
 Students typically get two chances to apply for consulting: once for internships and once for full-time roles.
 If your internship application does not work out, you still have time to improve.

 Take additional courses or summer classes and focus on excelling in them.
 Just one or two strong semesters can meaningfully shift your cumulative GPA.
-Even more importantly, an upward trajectory shows recruiters you can learn and improve quickly.
-Consulting firms love that signal.
+Even more importantly, an upward trajectory shows recruiters you can learn and improve quickly, and firms love that signal.

 Calculate your major GPA separately.
 If your major GPA is higher than your cumulative GPA, list both on your resume.
-For example, you might have a 3.3 overall GPA but a 3.7 GPA in your economics major.
-Listing that 3.7 immediately improves how your profile looks.
+For example, "Major GPA: 3.7, Cumulative GPA: 3.3" immediately improves how your profile reads.

 It is standard practice to round your GPA to the nearest tenth.
-If your GPA is 3.47, you can list it as 3.5.
-If it is 2.95, round to 3.0.
+If your GPA is 3.47, you can list it as 3.5, and if it is 2.95, round to 3.0.
 That small difference can determine whether your resume clears the initial filter.

 However, only round to the nearest tenth.
 Do not round a 3.42 to 3.5.
-And if your precise GPA already looks clean (like 3.442), listing 3.442 actually looks slightly better than rounding down to 3.4.
+And if your precise GPA already looks clean, like 3.442, listing the full number can look slightly better than rounding down to 3.4.

 You need a compelling, honest story for why your GPA is low.
 This is not about making excuses.
 It is about demonstrating that your GPA does not reflect your actual capabilities.